-We describe six procedures for finding the best, three of which assume that the underlying observations arise from competing normal distributions, and three of which are essentially nonparametric in nature.
+We describe a number of procedures for finding the best, some of which assume that the underlying observations arise from competing normal distributions, and some of which are essentially nonparametric in nature.
 In each case, we comment on how to apply the above procedures for use in simulations.

-Of the normal procedures, the first is a screen-andselect procedure for finding the population with the largest expected value; in this procedure, inferior competitors are Barry L. Nelson screened out after an initial stage of sampling.
+To get things going, the next section will give some additional low-level background on screening, selection, and multiple comparisons procedures.
+Section 3 establishes relevant notation and ground rules, while Section 4 presents Barry L. Nelson some very basic methods for purposes of motivating the upcoming procedures.
+Section 5 discusses three normal means procedures for selecting the best (or nearly the best) scenario.
+Of the normal procedures, the first is a screen-andselect procedure for finding the population with the largest expected value; in this procedure, inferior competitors are screened out after an initial stage of sampling.
 The second is a sequential procedure that can eliminate inferior choices at any stage and uses the common random numbers variance reduction technique in which we intentionally induce positive correlation between scenarios.
 The third is an efficient two-stage procedure that also uses common random numbers.
+Section 6 deals with three nonparametric procedures.
+Of these procedures, the first is a single-stage procedure for finding the most probable multinomial cell, the second is sequential, and the third is a clever augmentation that makes more efficient use of the underlying observations.
+We give conclusions in Section 7.